gerkenv/notes/js/syntax.md

 ### Closure
 Is something that retains its state and scope after it executes.
 If we look at previous code example you may notice that function, that is triggered by `click` event uses variable `a`.
-We said that function
+We said that child function
 ```js
 function() {
     alert(a);
 }
 ```
-remains in memory, but reference to variable `a` from child also remains and the memory used by to store variable `a` will not be cleaned by garbage collector because above function requires this variable for execution.
+remains in memory, but reference to variable `a` in child function scope also remains and used to store address of variable `a`.
+Thus memory address where variable `a` is stored will not be cleaned by garbage collector because child event listener function requires this variable for execution.
 This cases next problem, the parent function
 ```js
 function() {
     // parent function scope